zopefoundation/Zope/docs/zopebook/Sessions.rst

 ``RESPONSE.setCookie("cookie_name", "cookie_value")``.
 Plone has
 `a bit more documentation on how to work with cookies <https://docs.plone.org/develop/plone/sessions/cookies.html>`_.

-If you still need server side sessions (perhaps to migrate a old project) there are several ways to go about it.
-See the section `Alternative Server Side Session Backends for Zope 4+`_.
+If you need server side sessions, see the section `Alternative Server Side Session Backends for Zope 4+`_.

 For the rest of this chapter, even though it was written for Zope 2 it is still